julia-ediamond/ticket-viewer/README.md

 The project runs on localhost:3007

 Authorization credentials are stored in .env file which usually should be gitignored in order not to compromise them.
-Since this project is submitted for review, the .env file is made public to help the Zendesk recruitment team to check the project.
+Since this project is submitted for review, the .env file is made public to help the Zendesk recruitment team to check it.

 ## Application preview
 ![app preview](first_page-screen.png)